Quansight-Labs/ndindex/docs/indexing-guide/slices.md

   slices in this way is to think about lists as separated by fenceposts, and is only begging for problems.
 This will especially be the case if you still find yourself otherwise thinking about indices as pointing to list elements themselves, rather than the divisions between them.
-And given the behavior of negative slices and integer indices under this model, one can hardly blame you for doing so (see the previous two bullet points).
+And you will think of them this way, because that's what they actually are.

 Rather than trying to think about dividers between elements, it's much simpler to just think about the elements themselves, but being counted starting at 0.
-To be sure, 0-based indexing also leads to off-by-one errors, since it is not the usually way humans are taught to count things, but this is nonetheless the best way to think about things, especially as you gain practice in counting that way.
+To be sure, 0-based indexing also leads to off-by-one errors, since it is not the usually way humans are taught to count things, but this is nonetheless the better way to think about things, especially as you gain practice in counting starting at 0.
 As long as you apply the rule "the `stop` is not included," you will get the correct results.

 (wrong-rule-4)=
 ##### Wrong Rule 4: "The `stop` of a slice `a[start:stop]` is 1-based."